Syntax for Split Preorders: Eta normal form

 So we have established that for every arrow $f$ of \PFN\ there is a pure eta composition $f''$ such that in \PFN\

 With that we have made the fourth, and final, step in our reduction to eta normal form.

-An arrow term of the form of the right hand-side of the displayed equation is in \emph{eta normal form}.
+An arrow term of the form of the right-hand side of the displayed equation is in \emph{eta normal form}.
 It is an eta normal form of the arrow term $f$ of \PFN, and $f''$ is the \emph{eta core} of this eta normal form.
 An illustrated example of an eta normal form is given in the next section.

 An eta normal form could be taken as a specific arrow term by choosing particular arrow terms that stand for eta arrows, and by choosing a particular order for these arrow terms in the eta core of the eta normal form.
 These choices are however arbitrary, and we need not make them for our purposes.